 As I stated earlier, I put on a public relations/marketing "hat" and we, as ASCE, must get the I³ campaign message out to all.
 The message must get down to the grass roots of our governing bodies.
 I³ must become part of our culture.

 Investing In Infrastructure is key to our future quality of life.
+I hope that you can support me to achieve a Vision on "Raising the Bar" on Infrastructure.
 So let's "Dream Big" and Invest In Infrastructure !
 ASCE Members, let's make this Vision a reality.